goerz/activity_logger/README.markdown

 ## Install ##

 Store the `activity_logger.pl` script anywhere in your `$PATH`.
-Edit it to set the location where log files should be stored.
+Edit it to set the user to monitor and the location where log files should be stored.

 Note that that this software will only work on Mac OS X